luigbi/AzureJobScheduler/README.md

 3. Build and deploy as an Azure WebJob.

 ## Learn More
-Check out the full article on LinkedIn: [link-to-your-article]
+Check out the full article on dev.to: https://dev.to/luigbi/job-scheduler-with-quartznet-and-azure-webjobs-2dne

 ## License
 MIT License